rameshKrSah/rameshKrSah.website.old/_posts/2020-03-20-Aversarial Transferability in Wearable Sensor Systems.md

 same training set and evaluated them on adversarial examples computed using the deep neural network.
 The dataset we have used consists of features extracted from the time-series signals from different sensors for human activity recognition.
 Figure 1 shows the training and test set accuracy of different classifiers.
-Here
-	- SVC: Support Vector Classifier
-	- RFC: Random Forest Classifier
-	- KNN: k-nearest neighbor Classifier
-	- DTC: Decision Tree Classifier
-	- LRC: Linear Regression Classifier
-	- DNN: Deep Neural Network

 <p align="center">
   <img src="../assets/images/transferability/clfs_acc.png" alt="Clfs Acc" style="width:80%"/>
   <figcaption align="center">Figure.1 - Classification accuracy of different classifiers on test and training set of the UCI feature dataset.</figcaption>